 24 Jan 2019

-There exists a lack of clarity on new tax rules and impact of Brexit on buy-to-let options, but the demand grew in Dec - Jan in the UK commercial property sector, where a number of European investors have been buying low-risk properties.
-There are many investors from the Far East and China acquiring over 12 percent of such properties.
+Numerous Far East and China buyers acquired over 12 per cent of such properties.
 The lack of availability of stocks has been a major issue for such investors seeking investment options in the North East regions.

-About 103,240 residential properties were sold in the country in December, which was lower than November by 11.45 percent.
-The first quarter of 2018 was slowest, mostly due to heat waves and bad weather conditions.
-The analysts believe the y-o-y comparison will increase in 2019.
+About 103,240 residential properties were sold in the country in December, lower than November by 11.45 per cent.
+The first quarter of 2018 was slow, mostly due to heat waves and bad weather conditions.
+However, the analysts believe the y-o-y comparison will increase in 2019.

 Bigger deposits are needed to get a better deal.
-The lender assumes the rental income should be 30 percent higher than the payments i.e. the rental income should be in the range of 125 percent to 150 percent of the monthly interest.
+The lender assumes the rental income should be 30 per cent higher than the payments, i.e. the rental income should be 125 per cent to 150 per cent of the monthly interest.

-The head of lending for Mortgage Advice BureauBrian Murphy suggests- there are opportunities in the current situations for the borrowers to get an ultra-low rate on a mortgage in the first few months of the year 2019, as the lending situation remains competitive and low rates are offered by many lenders for the borrowers.
+The head of lending for Mortgage Advice Bureau, Brian Murphy, suggests- there are opportunities in the current situation for the borrowers to get an ultra-low rate on a mortgage in the first few months of the year 2019, as the lending situation remains competitive and Buy to let mortgages low rates are offered by many lenders for the borrowers.

 To know more about UK properties, click Hamilton International Estates (www.hamiltoninternationalestates.com).